-For the past 40 years, the welfare of livestock in Australia has been supported by a series of Model Codes of Practice for the Welfare of Animals (MCOP).
-As community values and expectations have changed, and our international trading partners have placed greater emphasis on livestock welfare, the usefulness and relevance of these Codes has been called into question, as has the process by which these Codes have been revised and developed.
+For the past 40 years, the welfare of livestock in Australia has been supported by a series of Model Codes of Practice for the Welfare of Animals (Codes).
+As community values and expectations change, and our international trading partners place greater emphasis on livestock welfare, the usefulness and relevance of these Codes was called into question.
 A review of the Model Codes of Practice in 2005 recommended they be converted into Australian Animal Welfare Standards and Guidelines.
 One of the key objectives was to facilitate consistency of legislation across states and territories for improved and sustainable animal welfare outcomes.

 In September 2012 the Australian Animal Welfare Standards and Guidelines Land Transport of Livestock were developed by AHA, followed by the Australian Animal Welfare Standards for Cattle and the Australian Animal Welfare Standards for Sheep in May 2014.
+The Australian Animal Welfare Standards and Guidelines for Saleyards and Depots were also finalised in Feb 2018.

-Under the previous Australian Animal Welfare Strategy (AAWS), AHA developed standards and guidelines under a member agreed business plan.
-This AHA business plan incorporates elements of the current Animal Welfare Task Group (AWTG) plan and provides further detail on essential elements for members and other stakeholders.
-At the request of the GICA, AHA has facilitated the development of these voluntary industry standards and guidelines, an undertaking which lies outside the scope of the current priorities and work plan of the AWTG.
+AHA together with GICA developed these goat welfare S&G in 2015.
+In May 2019, the industry standards underwent a review by GICA and AHA At the request of the GICA, AHA facilitated the development of these voluntary industry standards and guidelines, an undertaking which lies outside the scope of the current priorities and work plan of the Animal Welfare Task Group.